-Drivers with Disabilities in ColoradoCompare Car Insurance Rates in 3 Steps
+Drivers with Disabilities in ColoradoCompare Car Insurance Quotes in 3 Steps

-- Fill out and sign (or have a representative sign) the Application for Persons with Disabilities Parking Privileges form and return it to a local motor vehicle office.
+- Fill out and sign (or have a representative sign) the Parking Privileges Application (Form DR 2219) and return it to a local motor vehicle office.

 - Before submitting the form, you must have it signed by a licensed Colorado doctor or Commissioned Medical Officer (CMO).

-If the disability is temporary, you will be assigned a red placard that is valid for up to 90 days; otherwise, you will be issued the standard blue placard that is valid for three years.
+If the disability is temporary, you will be assigned a placard that is valid for up to 90 days; otherwise, you will be issued the standard placard that is valid for 3 years.
 There is no charge for either placard.

 You must hang the placard from the rearview mirror in plain sight.
 You can use it in any vehicle the applicant is driving or riding in as a passenger.

 If you are disabled and planning a trip to another state, you may take along your Colorado placard.
 As long as the placard is current and belongs to either the driver or a passenger in the vehicle, it is valid in any state.
 Also, Colorado honors other states' placards that meet the same requirements.

 - Complete the Parking Privileges Application (Form DR 2219), sign it, and return it to a motor vehicle office.
 The form must be certified by a CMO or doctor licensed in Colorado.

 - Provide a copy of the vehicle's title or registration showing that the applicant owns (or co-owns) the vehicle.